Suyannesara/ROS-noetic-docker/README.md

 This should open a window displaying the Turtlesim environment like this:

 ![Turtlesim window](./turtlesimWindow.png)

-*🛑 Please note: By default, systems may NOT allow opening graphical tools as root, which is the case with Docker.
-If the Turtlesim window does not appear, kill the process and paste `xhost si:your_os_user:root` in the terminal, make sure to replace `your_os_user` with your actual system user.
-If issues persist, you can find more information about this problem here: [StackOverflow question help]https://stackoverflow.com/questions/48833451/no-protocol-specified-when-running-a-sudo-su-app-on-ubuntu-linux.*

 ##### 4.4 Control the Turtle
 In another docker container instance terminal tab, run the following command to control the turtle using keyboard inputs: